Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Method

 \subsection{Overview of the proposed method}

 The proposed framework consists of three main steps: segment-wise action recognition, VLM action parsing, and engagement classification (\cref{fig:framework}).
 First, a vision-language model is adapted in a few-shot manner using a small set of labeled trimmed student action clips to improve recognition on continuous student videos.
 Second, the student's untrimmed video is split into non-overlapping segments using a sliding-window technique, and the fine-tuned VLM assigns an action label to each segment.
 Consecutive identical predictions are merged to form an ordered action sequence that preserves both action identity and duration.
 Finally, this action sequence, along with the classroom context, is provided to an LLM to determine whether the student is engaged or disengaged.

 Representing student's behavior during a 2-minute interval as a temporal sequence rather than a histogram, where the duration of each action is accumulated, allows the model to capture not only how long each action occurs but also their ordering, which is shown to be crucial for interpreting engagement.
 For example, a student may still be deemed engaged if they take notes for the majority of the time period but play on their phone for one continuous 25-second block (e.g., at the beginning or end).
 However, a student is considered disengaged if they alternate between taking notes and making frequent quick phone checks because this pattern of frequent disruption shows an inability to maintain cognitive focus on the task.
 Therefore, the temporal sequence and context of actions more accurately reflect engagement than the total amount of time spent in each action (e.g., via a histogram).

-Furthermore, when representing student action as a sequence, together with peers' action sequences, the LLM predictions are easier to be interpreted.
+Furthermore, when representing student action as a sequence, together with peers' action sequences, the LLM predictions are easier to interpret.
 Fig.\ref{fig:placeholder} shows examples of students' actions aligned with classroom actions for engaged (a) and disengaged (b, c) students.